Lula visits disaster zone after Brazil floods kill 36

 "What happened was a natural phenomenon we hadn't seen in many years," Sao Paulo civil defense department spokesman Roberto Farina told CNN Brasil.

+TV and social media footage showed entire neighborhoods under water, debris from hillside houses swept away by oozing earth, flooded highways and cars destroyed by fallen trees, and other damage.

-"In my 46 years, I've never seen anything like it," said local chef Eudes Assis, who issued an appeal for donations on Instagram.
+"In my 46 years, I've never seen anything like it," said local chef Eudes Assis, who turned his restaurant into a soup kitchen for those who were left homeless.

 "People lost what little they had.
-It's an incredibly sad moment," he wrote.
+It's an incredibly sad moment," he wrote on Instagram, issuing an appeal for donations.

-Around 500 rescue workers, soldiers and police are working on the rescue effort, deploying helicopters, planes and heavy machinery, the state government said.
+Around 500 rescue workers, soldiers and police were working on the rescue effort, deploying helicopters, planes and heavy machinery, the state government said.

+Governor Freitas declared a state of emergency in five towns along the coast, and released the equivalent of $1.5 million for rescue operations.

+Carnival events in Sao Sebastiao and other towns in the area were cancelled.

 The national weather institute issued an alert for more heavy rain in the region Monday.